-Figure 6.30.1-1: AIML-T integrated into DCAF or AF or NEF
+Figure 6.30.1-1: AIML-T integrated into IEAF or AF or NEF

-Figure 6.30.1-1 shows the AIML-T integrated into DCAF or AF or NEF.
-The AI/ML requests from UE(s) could be obtained and processed by the integrated AI/ML-T at the DCAF or AF or NEF.
+Figure 6.30.1-1 shows the AIML-T integrated into IEAF or AF or NEF.
+The assistance requests from UE(s) could be obtained and processed by the integrated AI/ML-T at the IEAF or AF or NEF.

-After the AI/ML request is translated (mapped) to 5GC request at the AIML-T, the DCAF or AF (or via NEF) sends request or subscribes to the other NFs (e.g. NWDAF, etc.) in 5GC for analytics and/or information.
-The integrated AIML-T at the DCAF or AF (or NEF) processes the received analytics and information, converts them into AI/ML assistance information required by UE(s).
-After the converting is completed, the DCAF or AF responses or notifies to the UE(s) with its required assistance information.
+After the assistance request is translated (mapped) to 5GC request at the AIML-T, the IEAF or AF (or via NEF) sends request or subscribes to the other NFs (e.g., NWDAF, etc.) in 5GC for analytics and/or information.
+The integrated AIML-T at the IEAF or AF (or NEF) processes the received analytics and information, converts them into AI/ML assistance information required by UE(s).
+After the converting is completed, the IEAF or AF responses or notifies to the UE(s) with its required assistance information.
 Based on the AI/ML assistance information, the UE(s) make decision and performs corresponding AI/ML operations.

 6.30.2 Procedures

-Figure 6.30.2-1: 5GC information preparation and exposure to assist AI/ML operations at UE side, with AIML-T integrated at DCAF/AF or NEF
+Figure 6.30.2-1: 5GC information preparation and exposure to assist AI/ML operations at UE side, with AIML-T integrated at IEAF/AF or NEF

-Figure 6.30.2-1 illustrates the procedure of interactions among UE(s), DCAF/AF (or via NEF), and the other NFs (e.g. NWDAF(s)) in 5GC for assistance information preparation and exposure.
+Figure 6.30.2-1 illustrates the procedure of interactions among UE(s), IEAF/AF (or via NEF), and the other NFs (e.g., NWDAF(s)) in 5GC for assistance information preparation and exposure.

-1. UE(s) requests or subscribes to DCAF or AF for AI/ML assistance information to assist local AI/ML decisions/operations at UE side.
-The following requirements/parameters may contain in the request from UE(s)
+1. UE(s) requests or subscribes to IEAF or AF for AI/ML assistance information to assist local AI/ML decisions/operations at UE side.
+UE(s) may request the following assistance information:

-- Local type of AI/ML operations at the UE(s), include

-- AI/ML operation splitting

-- AI/ML model/data distribution and sharing

-- Distributed/Federated Learning
+- Information of UE service experience, QoS sustainability

+- Information of UL/DL latency, data rate, and packet loss rate

+UE(s) may specify:

-- Type of assistance information in need, e.g. statistics, predictions, information of network conditions, etc.
+- Type of assistance information in need, statistics, predictions

 - Time window (for one-time) or time interval (for periodically) requirement to AF to provide the assistance information

-- Specific requirement for AI/ML operations, e.g. UL/DL latency, data rate, communication service availability, and data transmission reliability, etc. (could be different for the three types of AI/ML operations)

-NOTE: If AIML-T is placed in DCAF, how to configure the AIML-T integrated in DCAF needs to be coordinated with SA WG4.
+NOTE 1: The details on level of information will be decided in normative.

-2. [If AIML-T is integrated at DCAF or AF] After receiving the request (for request information or subscription request) from the UE(s), the DCAF/AF translates (maps) the AI/ML request to request for 5GC (e.g. requests to analytics (statistics, predictions) for one or multiple Analytics IDs) according to the requirements/parameters in the request from UE(s).
+2. [If AIML-T is integrated at IEAF or AF] After receiving the request (for request information or subscription request) from the UE(s), the IEAF/AF translates (maps) the assistance request to request for 5GC (e.g., requests to analytics (statistics, predictions) for one or multiple Analytics IDs) according to the requirements/parameters in the request from UE(s).

 For example: If receive assist AI/ML splitting operation request, this request may be translated to request to analytics and Analytics IDs "DN Performance", "Service Experience".

-Editor's note: It is FFS how AIML-T generates/determines Analytics Filter Information to request analytics data.
+The mapping between the assistance request from UE to the analytics request to 5GC could be based on a preconfigured mapping table stored at the AF/IEAF or up to the AF/IEAF implementation.

+NOTE 2: The mapping table may be established according to experienced operations/values, or specific rules which are set up for capturing useful information from the assistance request and pairing the captured information to the analytics request to 5GC.

-3. AF/DCAF requests or subscribes to one or multiple NFs (e.g. NWDAF, etc.) for analytics and/or data.
-The NFs perform corresponding operations to produce analytics or collect data, and responses/notifies to the DCAF/AF with the analytics and/or data.
+3. AF/IEAF requests or subscribes to one or multiple NFs (e.g., NWDAF, etc.) for analytics and/or data.
+The NFs perform corresponding operations to produce analytics or collect data, and responses/notifies to the IEAF/AF with the analytics and/or data.

-If AIML-T is integrated at NEF, the AF/DCAF forwards the AI/ML request from UE to NEF, where the request will be translated (mapped) to request for 5GC at NEF.
-Then NEF will requests or subscribes to one or multiple NFs (e.g. NWDAF, etc.) for analytics and/or data.
+If AIML-T is integrated at NEF, the AF/IEAF forwards the assistance request from UE to NEF, where the request will be translated (mapped) to request for 5GC at NEF.
+Then NEF will request or subscribe to one or multiple NFs (e.g., NWDAF, etc.) for analytics and/or data.